2011 Annual Meeting

 Current membership and term of service are as follows:

-• Randy Pinkston, Chair - term expires fall 2011; can be re-elected
+• Randy Pinkston, Chair - term expires in 2013; can be re-elected

-• Keith Arnold, Academician - term is as listed for Chair; can be re-elected
+• Keith Arnold, Academician - term is as listed for Secretary; can be re-elected

 • Ron Weeks - 2nd term expires fall 2012